5th Annual Gala Benefiting Families in Clay County

 We rely on donations from the community to fund our programs and services.
 Mercy helps families in Clay County who find themselves in need, often through no fault of their own.
 The non-profit agency collaborates with other like-minded organizations in the area to coordinate services such as housing, food, employment training, and more.

-“By providing intake and referral services through the Mercy Support Services call center, and using volunteer Care Coaches to coordinate services for those who are circumstantially in need, Mercy contributes to the improvement of our community by making these services more available and more efficient,” said Mercy CEO R. Patrick Hayle.
+“By providing intake and referral services through the Mercy Support Services call center, and using volunteer Care Coaches to coordinate services for those who are circumstantially in need, Mercy contributes to the improvement of our community by making these services more available and more efficient,” said Executive Director, R. Patrick Hayle.
 “Last year we assisted more than 4,500 Clay County residents and our Self-Sufficiency/Housing Program has graduated over 60 families back to self-sufficiency.”

 Key components of the Self-Sufficiency program include: one-on-one Care Coaching; personal budget guidance and support; resume preparation; and building and strengthening of life skills.
 The program typically takes three to six months to complete.